nhayward/revpit/user/pages/02.editors/tiffany-grimes/bio.md

 ##### Bio

 Tiffany Grimes is a developmental editor and designer who helps writers flourish and bloom.
 She has her MFA from Hamline University in writing for children and young adults.
 Her writing has been published in Feels Blind Literary, Meat for Tea: The Valley Review, Microfiction Monday Magazine, The Fiction Pool, Ruminate Magazine, and HerStry.
-When she’s not editing or designing websites, she loves hiking, backpacking, sipping Earl Gray tea, snuggling with her cats, and just about every kind of craft.
+When she’s not editing or designing websites, she loves hiking, backpacking, sipping Earl Grey tea, snuggling with her cats, and just about every kind of craft.

 ##### MSWL

-For this contest, I want only young adult and new adult!
+For this contest, I want only middle grade, young adult, and new adult!
 I want character driven plots, quiet stories (think internal conflict), queer characters, friends-to-lovers, enemies-to-lovers, diverse characters, anything \#ownvoices, geeky topics (ren faires, gamers, comic cons, etc), unreliable narrators, modern gothic, and magic everything (witches, school of magic, you name it).

 Breakdown:
- * Young adult and new adult
+ * Young adult and new adult: contemporary, romance, historical (especially historical fantasy), fantasy, sci-fi, dystopian, magical realism, novels in verse
- * Contemporary, romance, historical (especially historical fantasy), fantasy, sci-fi, dystopian, magical realism, novels in verse
+ * Middle grade: contemporary and sci-fi
  * I’m not a good fit for non-fiction, memoirs, or graphic novels
  * Nothing over 100k words (due to the contest limitations)